WFP assists indigenous communities hit hard by drought and COVID-19 pandemic

 The Sierra Nevada de Santa Marta mountain range in the north of Colombia is the sacred homeland of the Arhuaco indigenous people, and recognized by UNESCO as a Biosphere Reserve to promote sustainable development.

-As in many parts of the world, COVID-19 hit these people hard.
+As in many parts of the world, COVID-19 hit the people here hard.

 Community leader Saúl Mindiola and his wife Yoraima Navarro have three children, including a 2-month-old baby.
 They are among 420 families on the Jimain reservation who received assistance from the World Food Programme (WFP) – made possible thanks to financial support from the United States Agency for International Development (USAID).